dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 Let's take a look at the Dapr [Workflow building block]({{< ref workflow >}}).
 In this Quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management APIs.

-The `order-processor` console app starts and manages the lifecycle of the `OrderProcessingWorkflow` workflow that stores and retrieves data in a Dapr state store.
+The `order-processor` console app starts and manages the lifecycle of the `OrderProcessingWorkflow` workflow that stores and retrieves data in a state store.
 The workflow consists of four workflow activities, or tasks:
 - `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow
 - `ReserveInventoryActivity`: Checks the state store to ensure that there is enough inventory for the purchase
 - `ProcessPaymentActivity`: Processes and authorizes the payment